 Because we are funded by taxpayer dollars, our budget for the 2016–2017 fiscal year is available for Lexington County residents to see the full breakdown of our expenditures.

-Lexington County School District One administrators approved the district’s 2016–2017 general fund operating budget at the June 28, 2016 Board Meeting.
+Lexington County School District One administrators presented a third reading of the district’s 2017–2018 general fund operating budget at a public hearing held on Tuesday, June 27, 2017.

 The general fund operating budget provides funding for the day-to-day operations of the district such as paying salaries, insurance and utilities, and purchasing supplies, materials and services.
 This is not to be confused with the district’s capital budget which funds fixed assets such as facilities and equipment.

-Lexington One’s capital millage (71.3 mills) is the same as it was in 2008 when taxpayers approved the last bond referendum.
-Each year, because of the one-cent sales tax generated by the Lexington County School District Property Tax Relief Act, a portion of that 71.3 mills for school bonds taxes is offset by a tax credit meaning that no Lexington One taxpayers pay the entire 71.3 mills, no matter what type of property tax.
+Lexington One’s capital millage (78.3 mills) is only five more mills than it was in 2008 when taxpayers approved the last bond referendum.
+Each year, because of the one-cent sales tax generated by the Lexington County School District Property Tax Relief Act, a portion of that 78.3 mills for school bonds taxes is offset by a tax credit meaning that no Lexington District One taxpayer pays the entire 78.3 mills, no matter what type of property tax.

-In fact, a Lexington One resident with an owner-occupied home valued at $100,000 pays about $90 a year total in school taxes of any kind (general fund and capital) on that home.
+In fact, a Lexington District One resident with an owner-occupied home valued at $100,000 pays about $117 a year in total school taxes of any kind (general fund and capital) on that home.